nyknycmag/whitepaper/README.md

 ## 3.6.
 Awards

+Awards for the best projects and teams in our ecosystem.
+Serving as a popularization and self-regulatory tool.
+A similar project is the [Křišťálová Lupa](https://kristalova.lupa.cz/2023/) (The Price of the Czech Internet).

+TODO

 ## 3.7.
 Space

 Physical places that are used to promote our initiatives, the topics our initiatives address and for community gatherings.
 Our spaces are heavily inspired by the [Paralelní Polis](https://www.paralelnipolis.cz/) concept, in the sense of an open and liberal place supporting and spreading individual freedoms.
 They are also important in spreading awareness of our brand as whole, similar way like [Apple Stores](https://www.apple.com/retail/), [Taschen Stores](https://www.taschen.com/en/stores) etc.